Alleviating poverty and transforming lives in the Caribbean through maritime education and community development

 We believe that the maritime industry has a critical and unique role to play in reducing poverty, addressing gender inequality issues, and spurring economic growth in the Caribbean.

 The Foundation funds scholarships, grants, equipment for maritime training and education in the Caribbean.
-We extend scholarships to students attending or planning to attend any of our academic partners: Caribbean Maritime University (Jamaica), University of Trinidad and Tobago, LJM Maritime Academy (Bahamas), and MatPal Marine Institute (Guyana)
+We extend scholarships and grants to students attending or planning to attend any of our academic partners: Caribbean Maritime University (Jamaica), University of Trinidad and Tobago, LJM Maritime Academy (Bahamas), MatPal Marine Institute (Guyana), and Atlantic Alliance Off-Shore Training Institute.

 With this in mind, our mission is informed by two game changing realities in the Caribbean: